-Individual personal property charges, service charges, and assessments must be approved by the president.
-The approximate range or rate must be available to students at the time of registration.
-A list of these charges must be available to students upon request at each campus.
+Individual personal property charges, service charges, and assessments shall be approved by the president.
+The approximate range or rate shall be available to students at the time of registration.
+A list of these charges shall be available to students upon request at each campus.
 Documentation of charge calculations must be maintained for audit purposes.